tonzik/libRTTTL_Tunes/README.md

 <br>
 - Määrittele buzzerin pinni Arduinolle .ino tiedostossa // Define the buzzer settings in the .ino file<br>

 - Poista kommentointi pois halumasi kappaleen kohdalla .cpp tiedostossa.
-Tänne voit myös lisätä kappaleita. // If you want to change tunes, remove the double slash ("//") from the front of it and add them to the one that you were using before.<br>
+Tänne voit myös lisätä kappaleita. // If you want to change tunes, edit .cpp file and remove the double slash ("//") from the front of it and add them to the one that you were using before.<br>